usdot-its-jpo-data-portal/datahub-ui/README.md

 4. Launch it in a local webserver for testing since it is required to load the json file.

+### Testing

+1. In order to run tests 'npm install' must be run.
+The installation requires that node package manager is installed (npm).
+This command installs all dependencies specified in the package.json

+2. Open up a terminal at '/microsite' and run the command 'http-server'.
+This will create an instance of the website to run locally.

+3. Navigate into the '/microsite/test' directory and from another terminal run the shell script using ./testRunner.js in the terminal.
+This script will run the browser tests.

+The test cases use a variety of different softwares to run these tests
+* [Selenium Webdriver](http://www.seleniumhq.org/projects/webdriver/) - Software used to run the tests in the three web browsers IE, Firefox, and Chrome.
+* [Mocha JS](https://mochajs.org/) - Framework used to handle the test cases.
+* [Chai JS](http://chaijs.com/) - Assertion library used in conjunction with MochaJS.
+* [http-server](https://www.npmjs.com/package/http-server) - HTTP server created to run the website locally

 ## Versioning